SoumilB7/TrainAnything/README.md

 You can perform just about anything with deep neural networks as it is fundamentall based on the neural network architecture of the brain.

+A greater indepth explanation is included in the neuron extraction pdf